Houdini 21.0 Nodes Copernicus nodes

 Oily

-Pattern which slowly diffuses from large blobs (given the input was already chaotic) into
+Pattern that slowly diffuses from large blobs (given the input was already chaotic).

 Nearly Chaos